WisdomAnalyst/edusentinel/README.md

 # EduSentinel
 ### AI Platform for Education Access Intelligence & Learning Support
-**Built by Kotlead — Protecting Every Child's Right to Learn in Nigeria**
+**Built by wisdomanalyst(Demo) — Protecting Every Child's Right to Learn in Nigeria**

 ---

 > **20.2 million children** are out of school in Nigeria — the largest out-of-school population in the world.
-> EduSentinel exists to change that, one data point at a time.
+> Edusentinel experiments  to change that, one data point at a time.

 ---